Formation of the United Kingdom: Prospect of Scottish independence

 In 2014, 55% of Scottish voters rejected leaving the UK in an independence referendum.
 However, after the 2016 European Union membership referendum, in which Scotland, as well as Northern Ireland, voted to remain in the EU while England and Wales voted to leave, there is the prospect of a second Scottish independence referendum.
 With some polls on support for Scottish independence being in the majority in 2020, however, polls have a margin of error and many do not include 16-17-year-olds like in the 2014 referendum.

 Prospect of Welsh independence

-Wales voted to leave in the EU referendum, whilst historically support for Welsh independence.
-However, the support for Welsh independence was predominantly low, ranging between 10% in 2013 and 24% in 2019.
+Wales voted to leave in the EU referendum.
+However, historically the support for Welsh independence has predominantly been low, ranging between 10% in 2013 and 24% in 2019.
 Since the outbreak of the COVID-19 pandemic in 2020, however, popular support has risen.
 One poll in March 2021 showed that, with "don't knows" removed, nearly 40% of Welsh people were in favour of independence.